-Last updated 28/4/17.
-For other details see the recently added menus under Home Page.
+Last updated 28/6/17.
+For details see the recently added menus under Home Page.

 We are a small group of amateur and retired professional geologists who wish to investigate, publicise, celebrate and archive information about the building stones used in Dorset's historic churches and buildings.
 Many of us also belong to other groups such as: